watson-virtual-agents/chat-widget/docs/JSDOCS.md

 <a name="IBMChat.subscribe"></a>

 ### IBMChat.subscribe(eventName, callback, context) ⇒ <code>Object</code>
 Subscribe to an IBMChat event.
+See [./EVENTS.md](./EVENTS.md) for more details.

 **Kind**: static method of <code>[IBMChat](#IBMChat)</code>
 **Returns**: <code>Object</code> - - Returns object with a .remove function to destroy the subscription